Skip to content

 The eIDAS Regulation defines three different types of electronic signatures, each with a different level of security and legal validity.
 The choice of signature type depends on the nature of the document, requirements for identity verification, and the need for evidence in case of a dispute.

-Electronic Signatures (ES)
+Electronic Signatures (SES)

 • Inserting an image of a signature into a document